escortnotice/BasicSpringBootAndDocker/README.md

 # BasicSpringBootAndDocker
-A Basic SpringBoot application hosted in docker
+A Basic SpringBoot application hosted in docker.

 Refer the DockerCOmmands file for details to deploy in docker.